kragorg/dng/chapters/2025-06-22 — Dungeons and Gardens.md

 The mephit shivers,
 a pathetic wail escaping its form.
-Elara’s follow-up arrow strikes, the driving deep into the creature.
+Elara’s follow-up arrow strikes, driving deep into the creature.
 It sways,
 its form dimming,
 barely holding itself together.